 The deadline makes it manageable.
 Anyone can commit to 15 minutes.

-Step 3: Pick Something Boring
+Step 3: Choose Something Boring

 Step 4: Draw Slowly

-Step 5: Stop and Appreciate
+Step 5: Pause and Reflect

 Mistakes I Made So You Don't Have To